-I had always wanted to learn how to teach online and our Corona Virus Pandemic has helped me accomplish that goal.
+I had always wanted to learn how to teach online and the Pandemic has helped me accomplish that goal.
 I have taught over 500 hours of lessons online now.
-It is great that we don’t have to let the quarantine interfere with our love of music!
+It is great that we don’t have to allow anything to interfere with our love of music!

 Zoom has been a terrific platform for online musical lessons

 All you need is a laptop/desktop as your primary device to teleconference Zoom.